The Beginner’s Guide to Email Design With Examples

 Email design and accessibility

-Every component of your email must be accessible so that people with disabilities can read and understand them.
-It's not only a human thing to do but also shows that you care about your audience.
+Every component of your email must be accessible so that even people with disabilities can read and understand them.
+It's not only a human thing to do but also shows that you care about your target audience.

 1. Responsive email design